SheepTester/longer-tweets/_drafts/ucsd-schedule-of-classes.md

 [isis]: https://blink.ucsd.edu/technology/help-desk/applications/mainframe/ISIS/print.html
 [request]: https://www.reddit.com/r/UCSD/comments/qxzde2/i_got_my_ucsd_admissions_file_heres_how_you_can/

-[^gen-cat]: Here's the [1990–91 General Catalog](https://library.ucsd.edu/dc/object/bb8978765z); the Schedule of Classes is mentioned on PDF page 53.
+[^gen-cat]: The [1990–91 General Catalog](https://library.ucsd.edu/dc/object/bb8978765z) mentions the Schedule of Classes on PDF page 53.

 Anyways, at a glance, you can tell ISIS's UI makes it relatively easy for humans to make data entry errors.
 That's why I made my scraper's HTML parser a state machine, to see how complex course schedule data really is.